-Different styles of fonts are used for different purposes depending on the tone and aesthetic you’re trying to create.
+Different fonts are used for various purposes, depending on the tone and aesthetic you’re trying to create.

-They were designed to make it easier for people to read words and that makes most Serif and Sans Serif fonts a good fit for many different kinds of organizations.
+They were designed to make it easier for people to read words, which makes most Serif and Sans Serif fonts a good fit for many different kinds of organizations.

-There are also fonts that are meant to be a little quirkier and make a bolder statement – those are more suitable for niche nonprofits with a very targeted audience.
+Some fonts are meant to be a little quirkier and make a bolder statement – those are more suitable for niche nonprofits with a very targeted audience.

 Are you better off with something conventional, like Arial or Helvetica?